-Such is the title of a new 2018 article in the Journal of the American Medical Association (JAMA).
-Researchers are going to follow the progress of 25 overweight and obese adults as they are randomly assigned to one of three diets: a low-fat, high-carbohydrate diet that’s either high or low in added sugars, and a high-fat ketogenic diet.
+Such is the title of a new 2018 article in the Journal of the American Medical Association.
+Researchers are going to follow the progress of 25 overweight and obese adults as they are randomly assigned to one of three diets: a low-fat, high-carbohydrate diet that’s either high or low in added sugars and a high-fat ketogenic diet.

 Why the interest in the ketogenic diet?
 A recent meta-analysis of 13 randomized controlled trials suggested that ketogenic diets, more than low-fat diets, helped people:

 The ketogenic diet may also have less of a negative effect on metabolism than other diets.
-In one study, for example, metabolism slowed by more than 400 kcal/day on a low-fat diet, but there was no significant decline in the ketogenic diet.
+In one study, for example, metabolism slowed by more than 400 kilocalories per day (kcal/day) on a low-fat diet, but there was no significant decline in the ketogenic diet.

 Could this be the diet that might work for you?
 We looked into the pros and cons to help you decide.

-If there isn’t enough glucose available, though, the body turns to fat instead.
-When this happens, the body produces “ketones” as by-products of that fat-burning process and burns them for energy.
+If there isn’t enough glucose available, however, the body turns to fat instead.
+When this happens, the body produces “ketones” as byproducts of that fat-burning process and burns them for energy.
 At that point, you are in a state of ketosis.

 Scientists believe our ancestors developed this ability to use ketones for energy because they had frequent periods of time when food wasn’t immediately available.
 It’s a survival process that helps people get through periods of the low food supply.

-On a typical ketogenic diet, one would avoid carbohydrates, which are found in grains, sugar, fruits, tubers (potatoes and yams), and legumes, and eat more meat, fish, eggs, leafy greens, high-fat dairy, above-ground vegetables, nuts and seeds, avocados and berries, and other fats like coconut oil and salad dressings.
+On a typical ketogenic diet, a person avoids carbohydrates, which are found in grains, sugar, fruits, tubers (potatoes and yams) and legumes, and eats more meat, fish, eggs, leafy greens, high-fat dairy, above-ground vegetables, nuts and seeds, avocados, berries and other fats like coconut oil and salad dressings.

-What are the Positive Things About the Ketogenic Diet?
+What Are Positive Things About the Ketogenic Diet?

-In a ketogenic diet, you cut way back on carbohydrates, and make up the difference with fats.
-In fact, about 75 percent of the calories you consume come from fat, with about 20 percent from proteins, and 5 percent from carbohydrates.
-By following this diet, your body will go into a state of ketosis after about three to four days.
+In a ketogenic diet, you cut way back on carbohydrates and make up the difference with fats.
+In fact, about 75 percent of the calories you consume come from fat, with about 20 percent from protein and 5 percent from carbohydrates.
+By following this diet, your body goes into a state of ketosis after about three to four days.